 Knee braces come in five main designs:

-• Knee Supports – wrap around top and bottom of the knee and are adjustable
+• Knee Supports – wrap around the top and bottom of the knee and are adjustable

 • Knee Sleeves – designed to slip over the leg – not adjustable.
 Slip-on supports that provide compression and mild support to the entire knee area.